 The first test scenario describes a single client/single server setup for the aforementioned scenario of hit-counters in online newspapers.
 Access patterns were generated according to a Zipf-distribution.
 Materialisation intervals were set to 60 seconds.
-Figure 3a demonstrates typical latency behaviour for medium throughputs.
-Notably, the actual throughput of Orestes without PPM even decreases on higher loads (backwards curve).
-MongoDB and Redis each ran on a separate m1.large instance, whereas the benchmark client and the Orestes server with/without PPM each ran on a c3.4xlarge since the main overhead occurs between client and Orestes server.
+Figure 3a demonstrates typical latency behaviour for a medium range of throughputs.
+MongoDB and Redis each ran on a separate m1.large instance, whereas the benchmark client and the Orestes server with/without PPM each ran on a c3.4xlarge to account for the fact that the main performance overhead occurs between benchmark client and Orestes server.
 MongoDB instances were equipped with 1,000 provisioned IOPS for its main storage volume and the write-concern was set to acknowledged.

 For the benchmark, 100,000 update operations were executed on 100 different articles in MongoDB with hit-counters annotated to be stored in Redis.
 The line chart shows that the Orestes middle-ware supported by the PPM performs significantly better than Orestes without a PPM.
 In this context, Orestes without a PPM means that all database operations were routed to a single database (i.e., MongoDB).
 We found that the throughput-limit corresponds to an average latency of approximately 500 milliseconds.
 In this setup, the PPM achieved a 50% increase in write-throughput while maintaining lower latencies throughout.
 For a HTTP baseline, we used Varnish to benchmark performing GET requests against a static resource.
 At low throughputs, the PPM constantly achieved better latencies than both Varnish and Orestes without a PPM.

 Subfigures b to d demonstrate results for a set-up of 12 benchmark clients, 4 servers and 1 server for each database (all m1.large).
 Figure 3b shows results for a read-only benchmark.
 In our use-case of top-listed articles, we were interested only in the top 10 articles in the sorted set.
 While articles were stored in MongoDB, PPM-supported reads were routed to the Redis set.
 Reads without the PPM were simply executed on MongoDB.
 Visibly, the persistence mediator provides a consistent latency under 10 ms up to 15,000 reads on the sorted set per second.
 Note that the persistence mediator would still route reads on other fields or the complete object to MongoDB (since we only annotated a specific attribute).